 The uprising was started by a strike of St. Petersburg workers complaining about low food rations.
 Lenin's State saw itself as guardian of the historical interests of the working class and prohibited strikes by workers.
 Strikes did not endanger Lenin's state.
 They endangered its image as a "Workers State".
 In the USSR all strikes were forbidden.
 Strikes were put down immediately by the army, if need be - by force.
 Lenin's Party chief in St. Petersburg, Zinoviev, sent troops against the strikers.
 The accumulated frustration of the strikers was caused by Lenin's one-party rule denying democratic rights to all other revolutionary parties.
 The event that triggered off the strike was a dispute over food rations.
 The sending of troops against striking workers shocked many - including the troops themselves, who desisted from shooting strikers.
 Lenin's loyalists running St.Petersburg declared martial law in the city.

 The sailors in Kronstadt fort who fought for the revolution in 1917 (Lenin and Trotsky called them "The flower of the Revolution") sent a delegation to St. Petersburg to investigate events there.
 The delegation's report convinced the sailors to support the strikers.
 They published a declaration supporting the revolution and calling for return to the policy of "All Power to the workers and soldiers councils".
 Lenin rejected this demand.
 He rejected all mediation attempts by Goldman and others.
 Lenin, Trotsky, and supporters of the one-Party State rejected any compromise with those demanding "All Power to the workers and soldiers councils".
 They wanted a total victory over them.
-Victor Serge, a supporter of Lenin and Trotsky, wrote in his autobiography: "An ultimatum was published signed by Lenin and Trotsky and worded in disgusting terms: 'Surrender, or you will be shot down like rabbits'" ("Memoirs of a Revolutionary" by Victor Serge, p 129) Trotsky ordered a military attack on Kronstadt, killing some 500 sailors, and taking many prisoners, who were later shot lest they tell others what happened.
+Victor Serge, a supporter of Lenin and Trotsky, wrote in his autobiography: "An ultimatum was published signed by Lenin and Trotsky and worded in disgusting terms: 'Surrender, or you will be shot down like rabbits'" ("Memoirs of a Revolutionary" by Victor Serge, p 129) Trotsky ordered a military attack on Kronstadt.
+It was led by Tukhachevsky.
+The attackers killed 500 sailors and those imprisoned were later shot lest they tell others what happened.
 Many sailors were shot while shouting "Long live the world revolution".
-In a speech three days later Lenin admitted: "The Kronstadt men did not really want the counter-revolutionists.
+In a speech three days later Lenin admitted: "The Kronstadt men did not really want the counterrevolutionists.
 But neither did they want us."
-Actually the strikers were not against Lenin's Party but against One-Party rule.
-They wanted rule by workers' councils in which all revolutionary Parties participate, not rule by one Party.
+Actually, they were against One-Party rule.
+They wanted rule by workers' councils in which all revolutionary Parties participate.
+Later Trotsky and Tukhachevsky too were killed by the One-Party rule.

-Until the 10th Party Congress - which took place in 1921 during the Kronstadt uprising - members of Lenin's Party could form groups to promote a particular policy.
+Until the 10th Party Congress - which took place during the Kronstadt uprising - in 1921 - members of Lenin's Party could form groups to promote a particular policy.
 Such groups were known as "factions".
 In 1921 Lenin decided to stop this tradition.
 He proposed to the 10th Congress of his Party the following resolutions: